Mediagone/symfony-powerpack/README.md

 | StringParam | `hello` | `'hello'` |
 | JsonParam | `["1","2","3"]` | `['1', '2', '3']` |

-It also provides *serialized arrays* parameters, built from comma-separated values string :
+It also provides parameters to extract serialized arrays from the query, built from comma-separated values string :

 | Class name | Parameter value example | Converted PHP value |
 |:---|---|---|